pjscruggs/slogcp/README.md

 A "batteries included" structured logging module for Google Cloud Platform with built-in HTTP and gRPC interceptors.

-## ⚠️ EXPERIMENTAL: DO NOT USE IN PRODUCTION ⚠️
+## WARNING: EXPERIMENTAL - DO NOT USE IN PRODUCTION

 This module is untested, and not recommended for any production use.